Sambavaram

-Sambavaram is a village in the Kurnool district of the Indian state of Andhra Pradesh.
+Sambavaram is a village in the Nandyal district of the Indian state of Andhra Pradesh.
 It is located in Gospadu Mandal of Nandyal revenue division 2 km from NH 40.

 Etymology

 The word Samba సాంబశివుడు and Varam is వరంగా ఇచ్చాడు.
 The word Sambavaram has a close connection with Parvatipuram (a neighboring village).

 Geography

 Sambavaram is in east-Deebaguntla, west-Chabolu, south-Raitunagar, National Highway 40.

 Landmarks

 A Saibaba temple and statue sit near National Highway 40.

 Demographics

 According to the 2011 census, Sambavaram has 2,813 people, including Hindus, Muslims, and Christians.
 Sambavaram has a total literacy rate of 53.9 percent and a female literacy rate of 21.7 percent.

 Agriculture

 This village has paddies and many crops under the K. C. canal.

 Education

 Sambavaram has a government-run primary school.

 Politics

 Sambavaram is under the Nandyal Legislative Assembly.

 Transport

 Roads and the Nandyal railway station are the available modes of transport.